Allan122/allan-s_portfolio/README.md

     <div class="attractive-message">
         <p><strong>🌟 Thank you for taking the time to explore my portfolio. 🌟</strong></p>
         <p>I am enthusiastic about potential opportunities and collaborations, and I'm excited about the prospect of contributing to impactful projects in the data analytics and data science domains.
 Your interest and engagement are greatly appreciated!</p>
-        <p>Please feel free to reach out for further discussions, collaborations, or any inquiries.
+        <p>Please feel free to reach out for further discussions, collaborations or any inquiries.
 I am looking forward to connecting with you and exploring potential synergies.</p>
         <p><strong>Best regards,<br>Allan Cheerakunnil Alex</strong></p>
     </div>
 </div>